Orwell Astronomical Society (Ipswich)

 1973

 The observatory was closed May-July 1973 for essential maintenance.
-An electrician was employed to rewire the observatory and fit new sockets, a new supply meter and new lights on the stairs, equatorial dome, transit room and club room.
+Orwell Park School employed an electrician to rewire the observatory and fit new sockets, a new supply meter and new lights on the stairs, equatorial dome, transit room and club room.
 Members of OASI repaired the roof of the transit room and began repairs to a broken doorway.
-The object glass of the Tomline Refractor was removed and sent to Horace Dall of Luton for cleaning and re-figuring.

 1976